Capstone Showcase

 already choosing their projects.

 This inaugural banquet launches what we hope will be an annual tradition.
-If you'd like to help fund future capstones — as a prize sponsor, a project sponsor, or a donor to the College of Engineering — we'd be glad to talk.
+If you have a problem worth exploring with next year's seniors — or you'd like to support the program through a gift to the College of Engineering — we'd love to hear from you.